-Randalstown dairy farmer Fred Allen commented: “It has been a very difficult year for farmers and many are facing a winter/spring of uncertainty because of the fodder shortage.
-It is always important to plan ahead in any business, not only in the short term but also longer term and I would encourage farmers, farm family members and farm employees to attend one of these seminars where they will get a chance to hear from industry professionals on issues related to taxation and succession planning.”
+Lisbellaw farmer Patrick Fee commented: “It is always important to plan ahead in any business, both in the short term and also longer term and I would encourage farmers, farm family members and farm employees to attend one of these seminars where they will get a chance to hear from industry professionals on issues related to taxation.”

-Further event dates will be released in the New Year.
 The seminars are free to farmers, members of the farm family and employees.
 Grandparents, uncles, aunts, brothers and sisters within farm families would all benefit from attending a seminar.
 Attendees do not need to pre-register and should bring details of their Farm Business ID with them to register on the night.

 For further information, contact the training programme delivery agent RuralSupport on 028 8676 0040 or visit www.cafre.ac.uk